Sunday, 18 April 2010

 You can imagine the scene...

 Mr Berry, purveyor of fine wines to the nobility and gentry: "Come on guv, don't you know there's a war on?
-You're lucky I managed to get anything past the Frenchies on blockage.
+You're lucky I managed to get anything past the Frenchies on blockade.
 Now my good friend Mr Gallo has managed to find me some excellent pinot noir from the south of France, the spiritual home of your Burgunder I believe.
 This is top notch stuff and as a gesture of goodwill I'll throw in a case of Louisiana Claret for no extra charge.
 Frankly, I'm robbing meself."

 2 figures.
 Painted March 2010.